 The coma free is defined as the field diameter where the deformation caused by coma is less than the Airy disk diameter.
 Using a coma corrector increases the coma free field diameter by more than an order of magnitude.

 Luminance or etendue is the flux gathering capability of the telescope.
 The greater the aperture, the greater the true field of view, the greater the luminance, or light flowing through the telescope.
-If the edge of the field is not sharp, then luminance is wasted.
+Luminance is simply the mirror's diameter in centimeters squared times the true field in degrees squared.
 A difference of 20% is probably the minimally meaningful change.
 While there is a great deal of room to improve luminance in popular amateur telescope designs, ultimately, luminance is limited by the eye's pupil and the eyepiece's apparent field of view.
 Luminance is calculated in the 'Telescope Optimizer' and vignetted luminance is calculated in the 'Baffle Optimizer'.
 Radiance is the brightness factor: more aperture means brighter stars and a more zoomed in view.
 A difference in radiance of 1 is significant, differences less than 0.3 are hardly noticeable.

 Check magnification for image scale; look at the resolution in arc seconds for ability to resolve tight detail, up to your local seeing conditions; look at the luminance for the scope's ability to deliver larger scale nebulae; and look at the radiance for the brightness of small nebulae, galaxies and stars.